-Singapore corporate funding
+Singapore corporate funding in 2022

 Since 2003, Healy Consultants helps Singapore companies with corporate funding by i) securing micro loans for eligible startups ii) securing government grants for both new and established companies and iii) identifying key tax incentives for multinational companies considering relocating to Singapore or establishing a subsidiary in the country.
 Please find below a detailed overview of loans and tax incentives available in Singapore.